-- Facilitate fractional trading: The best stock trading apps UK will also let you buy fractional shares, which is ordinarily not possible for independent traders.
+- Facilitate fractional trading: Some UK brokers and apps will also let you buy fractional shares, which is ordinarily not possible for independent traders.

-- Facilitate leverage trading: The majority of online stock companies will also let you buy stocks with leverage.
-Retail traders have access to leverages of up to 30:1 while professional traders have access to leverages of up to 500:1.
+- Facilitate leverage trading: The majority of online brokers will also let you buy or sell stocks with leverage.
+Retail traders have access to leverages of up to 1:30.

 A Quick Three-Step Guide to Buying Stocks in the UK